2006 Chapel Hill vehicle ramming attack: Perpetrator

-Although Taheri-azar was born in Tehran, the capital of Iran, he is a naturalized U.S. citizen who moved to the United States at the age of two.
+Although Taheri-azar was born on May 3, 1983, in Tehran, the capital of Iran, he is a naturalized U.S. citizen who moved to the United States at the age of two.
 He grew up in the Charlotte, North Carolina area, where he lived with his mother and younger and older sisters.
-He attended South Mecklenburg High School in Charlotte, where he was a socially-awkward honor student who graduated in 2001.
+He attended South Mecklenburg High School in Charlotte, where he was a socially awkward honor student who graduated in 2001.
 He had a proclivity for fast and expensive cars, and the South Mecklenburg High School yearbook dubbed him the "South's Speedster."
 He received four tickets between 2001 and 2003 for "unnecessary honking, driving down the middle of two lanes of traffic, and failure to obey directions at a police checkpoint," and for "traveling at 74 mi/h in a 45 mi/h zone."

 He enrolled in the University of North Carolina at Chapel Hill in 2001, where he majored in psychology and philosophy.
 At one point he dropped out, but returned the following semester.
 In college, he volunteered at local hospitals.
 He graduated from UNC in December 2005.
 Some of those who knew him there described him as "a serious student, shy but friendly," and "kind and gentle, rather than aggressive and violent".
 A student who had been in the same history of philosophy class said he was "impressed" with Taheri-azar's "knowledge of classical Western thought."
 He was serious about his grades, and served briefly as the president of the UNC psychology club.
 However, not all of those who knew him had the same opinion.
 UNC Chancellor James Moeser described him as "totally a loner, introverted, and into himself".

 Fellow Muslims characterized Taheri-azar as "cantankerous and unorthodox in his practice of Islam" and "anything but traditionally devout."
 During prayers on campus he "wouldn't pray toward Mecca and refused to recite prayers in Arabic – contrary to standard Islamic practice."
 One Muslim student, Atif Mohiuddin, recalled Taheri-azar as being "anti-Arabic" and never using the standard Arabic greeting of Assalaamu Alaikum.

 UNC professor Charles Kurzman noted that Taheri-Azar had limited knowledge about Islam, not even knowing the difference between Sunnis and Shias or that al-Qaeda, with whom his role model Mohammad Atta was affiliated with, does not acknowledge him as a follower of the faith because he is Shia.